prople/paper/the-prople-paper/v1.0.0/architecture.md

 ![vsp_network_diagrams](./images/vsp_network_diagram.drawio.png)

+The communication protocol between *master nodes* will be formed through the `JSON-RPC API`.
+It will have additional API methods compared with the `Prople Vessel` single instance.

 Unlike *blockchain node operator*, the primary data submitted by user will be saved only in a single *provider*.
 For an example, an *UserA* submit their identities through the `Alice Provider`.
 The *UserA* data will be saved only at the `Alice Provider`, and will only be replicated inside the `Alice VSP Nodes`, the *primary data* will not be shared with other connected *provider master nodes*.

 The reason of this approach is to make sure that once an user decide to remove their personal data *forever*, they only need to remove it from a single *node*, other nodes that asking the value will be affected.
 It's different concept with the *blockchain node* where the data will always saved in the *immutable database*.